0Gchat/0GChat/README.md

 4. Fine-tune lightweight models using 0G's infrastructure
 5. Deploy hybrid AI system (70% fine-tuned model, 30% RAG)

-## Contributing

-We welcome contributions!
-Please fork the repository and create a pull request with your changes.

 ## Support & Contact